Chris-Christian/PortSwigger-labs-writeups/Cross-site scripting (XSS)/readme.md

 - DOM XSS in jQuery selector sink using a hashchange event
 - Reflected XSS into attribute with angle brackets HTML-encoded
 - Stored XSS into anchor href attribute with double quotes HTML-encoded
+- Reflected XSS into a JavaScript string with angle brackets HTML encoded
 - ...more labs in progress

 ---